 In addition, complex roofs – such as those with lots of intersecting points – are often more prone to debris accumulation along ridges and intersections, increasing the risk of windborne embers occurring during a fire situation.
 Buildings with complex roofing systems may require extra attention when it comes to care and preventative maintenance.

-It’s also important to be aware that failure to maintain a building’s roof can result in denial of an insurance claim for damage.
-For more information, contact Russell Hoath or Liz Matheson.
+It’s also important to be aware that failure to maintain a building’s roof could result in denial of an insurance claim for damage.
+For more information, contact Greg McLean.

 Tags: asset protection, risk management